 With that said, I prefer to provide my family with gluten-free options most of the time!

 As I mentioned I make these Gluten-Free Baked Donuts with Planet Oat Oatmilk, my favorite plant-based milk alternative.
 It’s super creamy, slightly sweet and free from dairy, peanuts, soy and gluten.
-And it contains 2 grams of protein and soluble fiber per serving.
+In addition, it contains 2 grams of protein and soluble fiber per serving.

 Similar to gluten, dairy can be difficult to digest even if you don’t have an intolerance or allergy.
-Personally, I prefer the taste of plant-based milk alternatives like Planet Oat Oatmilk over regular dairy milk any day.
+But personally, I prefer the taste of plant-based milk alternatives like Planet Oat Oatmilk over regular dairy milk any day.

 For those of you new to the Oatmilk trend – here’s what it is exactly: Planet Oat starts with oats and water.
 Enzymes are added to the blend in order to break down some of the oat starch, giving the oatmilk a creamy texture and light sweetness.
 The excess solids are then strained out and then oats are blended with vitamins, minerals, flavors and other ingredients to create a smooth, delicious beverage.